back

 As a developer, I am bored to death by them.

-Not only have we already figured out how to keep people playing forever, there are also very smart people sifting through huge piles of data right now, trying to determine the perfect shade of green for a “continue” button.
+there are also very smart people sifting through huge piles of data right now,

 The art of keeping people engaged forever is actually science.